AlastairTaft/GeoTrace/README.md

+# ⚠️ Archived
+This repo archived.
+It was built as part of a [hackathon project](https://devpost.com/software/trace-together).

 # What is Geo Trace?
 Geo Trace is a GPS based contact tracing app that emphasises privacy.
 It uniquely encrypts location data points in a way that can be compared without being decrypted.